frontenddogma/web-development-glossary/manuscript/intro.md

 Some definitions build on the [MDN Web Docs Glossary](https://developer.mozilla.org/en-US/docs/Glossary).
 They are marked “‡” and likewise attributed in the Appendix.
 The original material is licensed under a [CC BY-SA 2.5 license](https://creativecommons.org/licenses/by-sa/2.5/).

 A handful of definitions build on the [HTML Living Standard](https://html.spec.whatwg.org/).
 They are marked “§”.
 The original material is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

+### Disclaimer

+Use the glossary at your own risk.
+I, the author, Jens Oliver Meiert, assume no responsibility or liability for errors or omissions in the contents of this book.
+All information is subject to change and provided “as is,” with no guarantees of completeness, accuracy, or usefulness.

+However, now, much tender loving care went into this book.
+Please enjoy.